bpelech/Server-Monitor/README.md

 * Test & troubleshoot (test with your server) -> ./servermonitor.sh servername 10.10.10.10
 * Once everything is going well (you recieved email notifications) move to test the run.sh script and set it up in the crontab

-Tested under Ubuntu 20.04.3 LTS
+Tested under Ubuntu 20.04.3 LTS and Raspbian 11 (bullseye)

 ## Create crontab job
 * crontab -e